Feel Special (song): Music and lyrics

-The lyrics of the song, which were written by Park Jin-young, was based on a conversation he had with members of Twice during dinner, in which they expressed the emotions they felt while dealing with the pressures of fame throughout the four years since their debut in 2015.
-"He expressed that into the lyrics," Nayeon explained.
-"This title track has our stories."
-She called the song one of the group's most memorable tracks.
+The lyrics of the song, written by Park Jin-young, were based on a conversation he had with members of Twice during dinner, in which they expressed the emotions they felt while dealing with the pressures of fame throughout the four years since their debut in 2015.
+In an interview with CNN Brazil, Park revealed more about what inspired the lyrics: "Back then, Sana was going through some struggle, and I was watching how the other members were supporting her, and it just touched my heart and I wrote the song for their friendship."
+Nayeon said Park expressed the members' feelings in the lyrics, and she called it one of the group's most memorable tracks.
 Members have regarded the song as being sincere and relatable with its personal and truthful lyrics.
 The key message of the song is "the shift from feeling insignificant to finding purpose".

 In an interview with PopCrush, Chaeyoung said that the lyrics are meant to inspire fans to realize that they are not alone and appreciate the precious people around them during difficult times.
 Jeongyeon wants the song to serve as a motivation at times when people feel tired as life gets busy.
 Tzuyu said that the song "holds very true and sentimental lyrics" to their fans and the public, and noted that songs become tougher to perform as they get more relatable.
 She hopes that their fans can "find comfort in this song, and realize that they are not alone and it is awesome to love yourself".
 Mina has a solo verse in this song after the first chorus, towards the middle of the song.
 Kat Moon of Time pointed out that "the part she recorded for 'Feel Special' seems to echo the statements about her emotions toward performing".
 Dahyun stressed that the part after Mina's verse is the most important, which describes the sliver of hope appearing, and the progression "from nobody to somebody".

-Reception

 Critical reception

 Jeff Benjamin of the South China Morning Post included "Feel Special" in his "10 Best K-pop songs of 2019", ranking at number three and describing the song as a "stunning, synth-driven single that not only continued Twice’s string of pristine chart-toppers, but also had a deeper message about taking care of yourself."
 Kim Do-heon of IZM gave a mixed review for the song, calling its production "stylish but outdated", and noted that while the single successfully aimed for a more mature image, its "completeness and method of expression are the lowest among Twice's discography."
 Nevertheless, he stated that the entirety of Feel Special as a whole is worth listening due to "the well-placed urban and chic electropop [sound] under the lonely and calm atmosphere created by the title track."